willmaddock/CS4360TeamApp/Docs/docs/Technical_Documentation.md

 ## Data Models

-### 1. **Parking Spot Model:**
+### 1. **Parking Lot Model:**
 - **Attributes:**
-    - `id`: Unique identifier for the parking spot.
+    - `id`: Unique identifier for the parking lots and garages.
-    - `location`: Geographical coordinates of the spot.
+    - `location`: Geographical coordinates of the parking lots and garages.
     - `status`: Availability status (e.g., "Available", "Occupied").
     - `cost`: Cost of parking at the spot.
     - `event_id`: Reference to an event for special pricing or availability.

 - **Functions:**
-    - Fetch available parking spots using real-time location data.
+    - Fetch available parking spots using historical data and AI simulations to predict real-time availability.
     - Filter parking spots by cost, availability, and proximity to the event.

 ### 2. **Event Model:**